kcl-tscm/mff/docs/confs.rst

 where r_cut specifies the cutoff radius that will be applied to extract local atomic environments containing all atomis within r_cut from the central one, and n_data specifies the total number of local atomic environments to extract.

-.. .. automodule:: m_ff.configurations
+..
+C.. automodule:: m_ff.configurations
-.. ..    :members:
+..
+C..    :members: